 A water bath is simply a tray of hot water placed in the oven while baking certain baked goods and also some savory recipes.
 It has two major benefits:

-The technique stays the same, we are going to heat milk and sugar (sweetened condensed milk) at a steady heat while in a water bath.
+The technique stays the same, we are going to heat milk (heavy cream) and sugar (sweetened condensed milk) at a steady heat while in a water bath.